What Is Esports? (And What It Means for Business)

 Education and Networking: As all things esports and gaming rise, the number of firms and individuals on the fringes, but looking to capitalize, will soar.
 Education and networking will be key.

-Entrepreneurs could provide for this market by tapping into the highly lucrative trade show business.
-You might enjoy Sam’s piece on how these (arguably unsexy) firms are minting billions — and his framework on how to leverage the opportunities.
+Esports companies could provide for this market by tapping into the highly lucrative trade show business.
+You might enjoy Sam’s piece on how these (arguably unsexy) firms are minting billions — and his framework on how to leverage the opportunities there.

-Virtual Events: While the Canton Fair in China’s transition to virtual this year was not without teething problems, it did demonstrate participants’ willingness to embrace digital: The virtual fair pulled around the same number of exhibitors (25k) as last fall’s physical event.
+Virtual Events: While the Canton Fair in China’s transition to virtual in 2020 was not without teething problems, it did demonstrate participants’ willingness to embrace digital: The virtual fair pulled around the same number of exhibitors (25k) as 2019’s physical event.

 Gaming events in particular lend themselves to virtual platforms: Fans and players alike thrive off online interactions.
 Opportunities will abound, especially for those entrepreneurs who leverage the massive social side of online gaming.

-This will in turn create opportunities for supporting industries such as tech companies that supply the equipment and infrastructure for these experiences, particularly those in the AR space (TetaVi, an Israeli hologram startup, raised $6m this fall).
+This will in turn create opportunities for supporting industries such as tech companies that supply the equipment and infrastructure for these experiences, particularly those in the AR space (TetaVi, an Israeli hologram startup, raised $6m that same year).